Afghanistan Information - Page 2

 In 1992 the Mujahidin declared Afghanistan an Islamic state and remained in control of the country until 1996 when the Taliban, a militant Islamic organisation, seized power.

 Attacks on the US on 11 September 2001 led to the downfall of the Taliban.
-Taliban leaders refused to extradite Osama Bin Laden, wanted in connection with the terrorist attacks, and the US, Britain and their Allies invaded Afghanistan.
-Following the war, Afghanistan became the Transitional Islamic State of Afghanistan.
+Taliban leaders refused to extradite Osama Bin Laden, wanted in connection with the terrorist attacks, Following this refusal the US, Britain and their Allies invaded Afghanistan.
+After the war, Afghanistan became the Transitional Islamic State of Afghanistan.

 For over two decades Afghanistan's economy has suffered from wars.
 Severe drought (1998-2002) and the 1998 earthquake added to the country's difficulties.
 Investment is needed in the country's infrastructure.